 - increasing scrutiny, discussion, comment and review of government’s activities (s 3(2))

-- the lowest reasonable costs objective of the Act: the functions and powers under the Act are to be performed and exercised, as far as possible, to facilitate and promote public access to information, promptly and at the lowest reasonable cost (s 3(4))
+- the lowest reasonable costs objective of the FOI Act: that the functions and powers under the FOI Act are to be performed and exercised, as far as possible, to facilitate and promote public access to information, promptly and at the lowest reasonable cost (s 3(4))

-- the Act provides an important avenue for individuals to seek access to their own personal information (s 15(1)) and amendment of that information (s48(1))
+- the FOI Act provides an important avenue for individuals to seek access to their own personal information (s 15(1)) and amendment of that information (s 48(1))

-- the Act does not limit the number of FOI requests that a person can make in a given period, nor the number or type of documents that a person can seek in an individual request to an agency that is subject to the Act
+- the FOI Act does not limit the number of FOI requests a person can make in a given period, nor the number or type of documents a person can seek in an individual request to an agency subject to the FOI Act

 - the formal requirements for making a request are minimal and allow a person to make a request by email without payment of an application fee (s 15(2))